loader2

 A. Bonus / Stock Split

-Effect: The number of shares held in your demat account for the security increases, based on the bonus or split ratio and the price per share reduces proportionally.
+Effect on Holding: The number of shares held in your Demat account increases, based on the bonus or split ratio and the price per share reduces proportionally.

 Credit Timeline: The timeline for the bonus shares to be credited to Demat account may vary.

-Impact: A temporary drop in P&L is likely till the extra shares are credited.
+Impact on Portfolio: A temporary drop in P&L is likely till the additional shares are credited in your Demat account and the portfolio is adjusted thereafter.

 Date Company Type Quantity Price (₹) Total (₹)